IshanHansaka/Data_Structures/README.md

 ### Circular Linked List

-A circular linked list is a variation where the last node points back to the first node instead of `NULL`.
-This forms a circular structure, allowing for circular traversal.
+In a circular linked list, the last node points back to the first node, forming a circular structure that allows continuous traversal.

 **Features:**
 - Insertion (Beginning, End, Specified Position)